haxys/MTGA-Decks/Notes/deckbuilding.md

 ## Chapter 3: Choosing the Cards

-Selecting the right cards for your deck is a critical step in building a successful and enjoyable _Magic: The Gathering_ deck.
-This process involves considering various factors, from ensuring a balanced Mana Curve to identifying key cards and Synergies.
-Let's delve into the specifics.
+Selecting the right cards is critical for building a successful and enjoyable _Magic: The Gathering_ deck.
+This process involves ensuring a balanced Mana Curve and identifying key cards and synergies.

 ### Importance of Mana Curve

-A well-balanced Mana Curve is crucial for ensuring consistent performance throughout the game.
-The Mana Curve represents the distribution of cards in your deck based on their mana costs.
-A balanced Mana Curve helps you play cards efficiently at each stage of the game, reducing the risk of being stuck with unplayable cards or running out of impactful plays.
+A well-balanced Mana Curve ensures consistent performance throughout the game.
+It represents the distribution of cards in your deck based on their mana costs, helping you play cards efficiently at each stage of the game.

-**Early Game (1-2 Mana):** Include enough low-cost cards to ensure you can make plays in the early turns.
+**Early Game (1-2 Mana):** Include enough low-cost cards to make plays in the early turns.
 These cards set up your strategy and help you maintain board presence.

-**Mid Game (3-5 Mana):** Ensure a strong presence of mid-cost cards that can establish board control and advance your strategy.
+**Mid Game (3-5 Mana):** Ensure a strong presence of mid-cost cards to establish board control and advance your strategy.
 These cards are often the backbone of your deck, providing significant impact.

-**Late Game (6+ Mana):** Include a few high-cost cards that can serve as powerful finishers or game-changers.
+**Late Game (6+ Mana):** Include a few high-cost cards as powerful finishers or game-changers.
 These cards should provide a significant advantage or a path to victory when played.

 **Examples of Balanced Mana Curves:**